jyyulab/NetBID/README.md

 or get the source package file from server ('/research/projects/yu3grp/Network_JY/yu3grp/NetBID2/NetBID2_0.1.0.tar.gz') and install locally by:

-install.packages('NetBID2_0.1.0.tar.gz') ## path to the directory
+install.packages('NetBID2_0.1.0.tar.gz',repos=NULL) ## path to the directory

 or directly install:

-install.packages('/research/projects/yu3grp/Network_JY/yu3grp/NetBID2/NetBID2_0.1.0.tar.gz')

-# Notes
+install.packages('/research/projects/yu3grp/Network_JY/yu3grp/NetBID2/NetBID2_0.1.0.tar.gz',repos=NULL)

-* the documents for some functions are not available yet (just write a blank page)
+# the documents for some functions are not available yet (just write a blank page)
-* add demos in network/ and driver/, which allow users to test the second and third part of the demos separately

-# Demo scripts
 ## demo scripts for network generation, in demo/ directory
 pipeline_network_demo1.R
 * Step1: load in gene expression datasets for network construction (exp-load)